 Located in central Lahaina, the Old Lahaina Luau is one of the most popular luaus in Maui.
 This traditional, local eatery overlooks the beach and is found in a beautiful setting.
 Listen to the waves in the distance, and enjoy the setting sun as you experience one of the most authentic events on the island.

 The Old Lahaina Luau is a dedicated restaurant, and they host lively luaus every night of the year – but still make sure that you book your table in advance to avoid disappointment.

-The evening begins as the sun sets over the ocean, and you’ll be welcomed in traditional fashion by the local staff, before enjoying Hawaiian inspired drinks and an enormous buffet that will leave you reeling.
+The evening begins as the sun sets over the ocean, and you’ll be welcomed traditionally by the local staff, before enjoying Hawaiian inspired drinks and an enormous buffet that will leave you reeling.